EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 Francis A. Bishop

-A PRIVATE, LATER promoted to corporal, in Company C, 57th Pennsylvania Volunteer Infantry during the Civil War, Bishop received the Medal of Honor in 1864, according to the citation, for “capture of flag” from Confederate forces in the Battle of Spottsylvania, Va., among the bloodiest of the war.
+He received the Medal of Honor in 1864 for “capture of flag,” according to his citation, from Confederate forces in the Battle of Spotsylvania, in Pennsylvania, among the bloodiest encounters of the war.

 Capturing a flag or carrying one unscathed through battle was among the most common reasons for bestowing a Medal of Honor during the Civil War, according to the PBS documentary “Medal of Honor.”

-“A lot of people would say that if you capture a flag, you would not win a medal today,” said Ken Richmond, an amateur Civil War historian from Jefferson County.
+“A lot of people would say that if you capture a flag, you would not win a medal today,” said Ken Richmond, an amateur Civil War historian from Jefferson County, in an earlier interview.

 “But you have to remember, a unit’s flag was its point of reference.